nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 As a side note, `initWorldMap` initialises the main World Map which is based on distances, while `altWorldMap` boots up a side World Map based on the flight cost paths.

-NOTE: As of V2.1 `EditMap` is no longer used. *time.txt* and *cost.txt* are also integrated into the .jar file, read [here](#6-instructions-for-manual-testing) to see how what they contain.
+NOTE: As of V2.1 `EditMap` is no longer used.

 ![](documentationPics/worldmap2.1.png)
 <div style="text-align: center;">Figure 3.1: World Map Sequence Diagram Part 1</div>